alexhernandezgarcia/alexhernandezgarcia.github.io/slides/crystal-gfn-ai4mat23.md

 * Discovering new crystal structures with desirable properties can help mitigate the climate crisis.
 * There are infinitely many conceivable crystals.
 Only a few are stable.
 Only a few stable crystals have interesting properties.
 This is a hard problem.
 * Crystal-GFN introduces .highlight1[physicochemical and structural constraints], reducing the search space.
-    * Crystal-GFN was .highlight1[trained in 12 hours in a CPU-only machine].
+    * Crystal-GFN was trained in 12 hours in a CPU-only machine.
 * Our results show that we can generate .highlight1[diverse, high scoring samples with the desired constraints].
 * The .highlight1[framework can be flexibly extended] with more constraints, crystal structure descriptors (atomic positions) and other properties.